EDWINLEGEND/AI-chess/README.md

 ```bash
 npm run dev
 ```
-Then open your browser and navigate to `http://localhost:5173` to start watching the superhero chess battle!
+Then open your browser and navigate to `http://localhost:5173` to start doing absolutely nothing while watching the superhero chess battle!

 ### Project Documentation
 For Software: